-- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.0 clock hours for OASAS.
+- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 B. NYC Housing for Vulnerable Populations: Supportive Housing & Rental Assistance Programs

 Find out about the different types of supportive housing options available to low-income households with individuals who are disabled, have history of homelessness, and/or mental health conditions.
 Learn about the following rental assistance programs for the homeless and those at risk for homelessness: FHEPS, CityFHEPS, Pathway Home, SOTA, and the Enhanced One-Shot Deal.